MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/tutorial-template.md

 A key feature of this instrument is eg. focus stacking to create 3d image with height data

-Video called using image code:
+GIF embedded using image tag:

 ![GIF test](../assets/video/raman-display-flip.GIF)